Each spring, IRS-certified accounting students from the

 The tax preparation service is provided by the UB Chapter of Beta Alpha Psi, an international honors organization for accounting and finance students and professionals.
 Services are provided on the university's North and South campuses through the Volunteer Income Tax Assistance (VITA) program.

-In 2015, more than 200 IRS-certified accounting students from the University at Buffalo School of Management brought $1.28 million back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
-More than $398,000 of the total was a result of the Earned Income Credit, which assists low-income families.
+In 2016, 167 IRS-certified accounting students from the University at Buffalo School of Management brought more than $1 million back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
+More than $311,000 of the total was a result of the Earned Income Credit, which assists low-income families.